VibrentHealth/keycloak-operator/README.md

 * Update realm CRD with realm settings fields.
 Fields values are default, not set to anything: [AC-124726](https://vibrenthealth.atlassian.net/browse/AC-124726)
 * Chart and init configuration to control operator SYNC_PERIOD, and concurrency for realm and client loops.
 * New logic for updating "realm roles" in the KeycloakRealm reconcile logic.
+* New logic for updating custom Authentication Flows used for participant login, registration, and password reset (Not all types of update are supported).

 ### Updating Custom Resource Definitions (CRD)
 Currently the CRDs in the Helm Chart are exact copies of the CRDs found in the /deploy/crds directory.
 Therefore, when updating a CRD you must replace the appropriate CRD found in /charts/keycloak-operator/crds with the updated CRD to ensure the Helm Chart contains the most current updates when deployed.